martinkearn/sports-team-organiser/src/STO.Wasm/Notes.md

 # Breadcrumb
-Last updated Sat 25th May
-- [x] Add UrlSegment to all pags
-- [x] Use UrlSegment for pag navigation

 - [ ] Add UrlSegment to all transactions
 - [ ] Use UrlSegment for transaction navigation
 - [ ] Add urlSegment to all ratings